-In order to assess the effectiveness of measures taken to mitigate modern slavery and human trafficking risks, Gucci monitors a number of KPIs, which are reported on our Gucci Equilibrium platform (www.equilibrium.gucci.com), together with our sustainability projects.
+In order to assess the effectiveness of measures taken to mitigate modern slavery and human trafficking risks, Gucci monitors a number of KPIs, which are reported on our sustainability projects.

+Gucci Equilibrium platform (www.equilibrium.gucci.com), together with our modern slavery and human trafficking, and embed environmental and social sustainability across our business activities.